Loyola Marymount University: Society of Jesus

-The Jesuit Community of LMU is the largest in the California Province of the Society of Jesus.
-The campus's Jesuits were housed in Xavier Hall until the recent completion of the new Jesuit Community Complex.
-LMU is home to 51 Jesuits (2006–2007 academic school year) holding various positions in administrative, staff, and faculty positions throughout the university.
-Even though there are a lot of Jesuits on the campus, the majority of them are not involved with school.
+LMU is home to around 35 Jesuits holding various positions in administrative, staff, and faculty positions.

 Religious of the Sacred Heart of Mary

 The Religious of the Sacred Heart of Mary also house several religious sisters adjacent campus.
 From 1968 until 1999 the sisters lived on campus in the Thomas and Dorothy Leavey Center.
 In 1999, they donated the building to the university and moved into residential houses off campus.
 The Western American provincial center, which had been in the Leavey center, was moved to Montebello.
 The Marymount Sisters sponsor the Marymount Institute for Faith, Culture, and the Arts which attempts to preserve the transformative educational tradition of the Religious of the Sacred Heart of Mary and promotes a dialogue between faith and culture as expressed in fine, performing, literary and communication arts.

-Sisters of Saint Joseph of Orange

-Like the Jesuits and Marymount Sisters, the Sisters of St. Joseph of Orange play a great role in preserving the Catholic identity of the school.
-Several sisters of the order reside adjacent to the campus, working in administrative, staff, and faculty roles.